 The analyzed sales have varying requirements related to affordable units.
-Some of those are considered to be more favorable to a developer than the subject's requirements and some are considered to be less favorable.
 Those differences of course would tend to impact achievable sale prices.

-In the case of sale #1, the approved project includes a relatively large affordable component, comprising 22 of the 92 units in the project (24%).
+In the case of sale #2, the approved project includes a relatively large affordable component, comprising 22 of the 92 units in the project (24%).
 The affordable homes will be much smaller, "workforce housing" units relative to the remainder of the project.
 The remainder of the project would consist of townhouses, the majority of which would be four-bedroom homes ranging in size from 1,945 to 2,089 square feet.
 The ability to reduce the unit sizes at the affordable component partly offsets the need to provide a relatively high ratio of affordable units.
 However, the applicant also had to agree to give the City of Foster City the option to purchase the workforce housing portion of the development upon completion, at a price that would likely be below replacement cost.
-Considering all factors, the affordable housing requirement for sale #1 is considered to be a significant disadvantage versus the subject, which necessitates a positive adjustment.
+Considering all factors, the affordable housing requirement for sale #2 is considered to be a significant disadvantage versus the subject, which necessitates a positive adjustment.

-Some of the sales had BMR program requirements that we consider to be more favorable to a developer than the subject's requirements.
-Those differences are due to lower required BMR ratios, lower anticipated fees/costs, and/or higher income targeted income levels for program beneficiaries.
+For the remaining sales, some had BMR program requirements that we consider to be more favorable to a developer than the subject's requirements.
+Those differences are due to lower required BMR ratios, lower anticipated fees/costs, and/or higher targeted income levels for program beneficiaries.
 Negative adjustments apply in those cases.
 Conversely, some of the sales have requirements that we consider to be less favorable to a developer and therefore positive adjustments are needed in those cases.